vikashmadhow/esql/README.md

 ```
   select x.a, x.b, y.c,
          z.d {m1: 'test'}, # metadata override: if the z.d already contains a
-                           # metadata attribute m1, its value will be replaces
+                           # metadata attribute m1, its value will be replaced
                            # by 'test'

-         # ESQL equivalent of SQL case statement is based on the Python conditional expressions:
+         # ESQL equivalent of SQL case statement, based on Python conditional expressions:
-         #    <true-value> if <condition> else <false-value>
+         #    <true-expression> if <condition> else <false-expression>
-         #  The conditional expression associate to the right and can be chained.
+         # The conditional expression associates to the right and can be chained.
-         # ESQL also supports two-sides comparison, like Python
+         # ESQL also supports two-sided comparison, like Python.

          'A' if  0 <= x.a < 5  else
          'B' if  5 <= x.a < 10 else
          'C' if 10 <= x.a < 20 else 'D'
     from x:X
     join y:Y on x.a=y.b
     left join z:Z on y.c=z.c